-People sometimes assume that a growing business is less likely to have cash flow problems but often the reverse is true.
-Revenue and profit growth can go hand in hand with a shrinking bank balance – all because of a mismatch in the timing of payments and receipts.
-In...
+People sometimes assume that a growing business is less likely to have cash flow problems.
+However, often the reverse is true.
+Revenue and profit growth can go hand in hand with a shrinking bank balance.
+In other words, this is all because of a mismatch in the timing...

 Put 10 accountants in a room and ask them to define cashflow forecasting and you’ll get maybe 5 different definitions.
 Then add 10 small business owners, and you’ll get another 5 suggestions.
 So, it’s fair to say that there are different needs and approaches when it...